Mudi-Igbinoba/Gradient-Changer/README.md

 - Once the files are on your machine, open the Gradient-Changer folder in [Visual Studio Code](https://code.visualstudio.com/).

 - With the files open in Visual Studio Code, press the **Go Live** button at the bottom of the window to launch the files with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+### Potential Errors
+If the live site does not look like the the screenshots above, try clearing your browser cache and reloading your site or better yet try loading the site in incognito mode

 ## Author